 - Talley Mulligan, Mass Media Faculty

-- Ken Kirk, Music Faculty
+- Joshua Pifer, Music Faculty

 The College of the Arts Global Engagement Committee (GEC) created a process to coordinate the development of international and study abroad programs within the CoA, which includes department heads, the COA Dean’s office, the COA GEC, and the Center for International Programs (CIP) throughout the concept, planning and development of potential international experiences and programs.
 This inclusive and strategic approach is designed to take advantage of potential interdisciplinary collaboration and to ensure that all CoA programs are planned and reviewed, in order to move forward to receive support and funding well in advance of the event.